How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Characterizing Quality

-In applying the primary filtering procedure to Wikipedia, we find that it affects certain languages much more than others.
-As such, we attempt to categorise all non-English Wikipedias into 4 tiers: \textsc{Tier 1}, \textsc{Tier 2}, \textsc{Tier 3} and \textsc{Tier 4} based on how much of the Wikipedia is removed during primary filtering.
-To do so, we perform $k$-means clustering, where each Wikipedia is represented by the percentage of documents and characters remaining after primary filtering.
-Based on several iterations of the clustering algorithm and manual inspections, we arrive at the taxonomy illustrated in Figure \ref{fig:wiki-cluster}.
+Having demonstrated the effect of filtering, we now attempt to shed light on how our approach relates to a generalized notion of dataset quality (as it pertains to Wikipedia).
+To do so, we first categorize all non-English Wikipedias into 4 tiers --- \textsc{Tier 1, 2, 3} and \textsc{4} --- based on how much data is removed during filtering (ranked from least to most).
+We perform $k$-means clustering, where each Wikipedia is represented by the percentage of remaining documents and characters.
+Based on several iterations of the clustering algorithm and manual inspections, we arrive at the ranking illustrated in Figure \ref{fig:wiki-cluster} (left).
 A list of all Wikipedias and their respective quality tiers can be found in Table \ref{tab:tiers}.

-In order to put our quality taxonomy into perspective, we compare it to the taxonomy of languages introduced by \citet{joshi-etal-2020-state}, who divide the world's languages into 6 categories based on the amount of labelled and unlabelled data (including Wikipedia) available for them.
-The categories they employ are as follows: the \textsc{Left Behinds}, the \textsc{Scraping Bys}, the \textsc{Hopefuls}, the \textsc{Rising Stars}, the \textsc{Underdogs} and the \textsc{Winners}.
-Figure \ref{fig:joshi-wiki} displays a comparison of these categories and our quality tiers.